-SiteMinder solves these multiple login problems by providing a central point (SSO – Single Sing-On) for all authentication.
-Instead of being authenticated by each web service, users are authenticated by SiteMinder instead.
+In such situation, SiteMinder comes into rescue to these multiple login problems by providing a central point (SSO – Single Sing-On) for all authentication mechanisms.
+Instead of being authenticated by each web service, users are authenticated by SiteMinder system.
 Once the user has been authenticated, a special encrypted cookie is created and used for subsequent logins to different web-based services and applications.
 Even though users are automatically authenticated, you can curtail their access rights to specific resources by establishing access control policies through SiteMinder’s security policy management features.

 SiteMinder system mainly consists of:

 - Web Agent, ERP Agent, Secure Proxy Agent etc.

 The Web Agent is a component that allows the web server to be managed by SiteMinder.
 Web Agent is integrated with a standard web server and just a filter that intercepts all requests for resources (URLs) to a web server, then decides whether the specified resource is under SiteMinder’s control or protected.
 If the resource is protected, the Policy Server is contacted.
 If the resource is not protected or not under SiteMinder’s control, the request will go directly into web server.

 The Policy Server provides authentication to web-based applications.
 The Policy Server acts as a front end to whatever authentication method is being deployed within an organization.